treeman/jonashietala/posts/2014-07-14-plans_for_summer_of_code.markdown

 ---
 layout: post
-title: Plans for Summer of Code
+title: "Plans for Summer of Code"
 tags: IDA Summer of Code
 ---